litianzhu818/CycleScrollView/README.md

 # CycleScrollView
-a cyle scroll view for ios
+a auto cyle scroll view for ios